 CoSchedule is a platform for managing and scheduling content marketing campaigns.
 Maybe you’re curious about what else is on the market as you explore content marketing software.
-Or maybe you’ve used this tool and found it doesn’t provide the best content marketing solution for you.
-Let’s explore the world of CoSchedule alternatives.
+Or maybe you’ve used this tool and found it doesn’t provide you the best content marketing solution.
+Let’s explore the best CoSchedule alternative for you.

 Learn what to look for in a tool, the top tools to consider, and which one is right for your business.